-Speaking of Bamboo, using it is to build furniture, or purchasing furniture made of Bamboo is a one up for ‘green living’ when it comes to structure.
+Speaking of Bamboo, using it is to build furniture, or purchasing furniture made of Bamboo is a one-up for ‘green living’ when it comes to structuring.

-The only issue that has raised some eyebrows in the green community with Bamboo furniture is the fact that most items are constructed using glue to keep it together.
+The only issue that has raised some eyebrows in the green community with Bamboo furniture is the fact that most items are constructed using glue to keep them together.

 However, you can find items such as floor mats or curtains that have been strung together with string or rope, so there are ways around that.
 Save a tree, go for bamboo!

 One really great thing about people today is that they are always finding new ways to recycle and reuse products.
 For example, did you know that you could reuse aluminum?

 We all know you can reuse paper and plastic, but it seems to be a whole other ballpark when we start reusing metals.
 The great thing is that the more and more this is worked on, the better the quality of the products are.